 For those investors who are just starting, learning the skills and knowledge of proper bookkeeping should be considered mandatory.
 Once your portfolio has grown enough to warrant the hiring of a professional accountant, then you’ll be in a much better position to vet their competency for the job and work more efficiently with them.
 You’ll also have a far better sense of your true financial situation, which is sure to come in handy when you’re in tough negotiations for a new purchase or sale.

-1. Understand the real estate accounting regulations you have to follow
+1. Understand the real estate accounting regulations you have to follow1.
+Understand the real estate accounting regulations you have to follow

 The first thing to start with is learning about the federal regulations you’ll have to follow.
 These guidelines will shape your accounting practices and be, followed if you’re to avoid any trouble with the IRS.
 The purpose of these regulations is to: